Accelerating Time-Optimal Trajectory Planning for Connected and Automated Vehicles with Graph Neural Networks: Introduction

 \section{Introduction}

-The rapid advancements in vehicle connectivity and automation offer promising opportunities to enhance safety while reducing energy consumption, greenhouse gas emissions, and travel delays.
+The rapid advancements in vehicle connectivity and automation offer promising opportunities to enhance safety while reducing energy consumption, greenhouse gas emissions, and travel delays; see \citep{kopelias2020connected}.
 A growing body of research has highlighted the benefits of coordinating connected and autonomous vehicles (CAVs) through control and optimization techniques in a wide range of traffic scenarios.
-Some effective approaches have been proposed in recent years, including hierarchical optimization for scheduling and planning; see \citep{chalaki2020TITS,xiao2019decentralized}, distributed model predictive control; see \citep{kloock2019distributed,katriniok2022fully}, or multi-agent reinforcement learning; see \citep{Sumanth2021,chalaki2020ICCA,zhang2023coordinating}.
+Several effective approaches have been proposed, including hierarchical optimization for scheduling and planning; see \citep{chalaki2020TITS,xiao2019decentralized}, distributed model predictive control; see \citep{kloock2019distributed,katriniok2022fully}, and multi-agent reinforcement learning; see \citep{hua2025multi,zhang2023coordinating}.

 Trajectory planning based on time- and energy-optimal control has also been widely applied across a range of traffic scenarios, both for fully automated traffic streams; see \citep{Malikopoulos2020}, and for mixed-traffic environments; see \citep{le2024stochastic,Le2023CDC}.
 The effectiveness of this trajectory planning framework can be further enhanced through \emph{replanning}, either at fixed periodic intervals or in response to specific events; see \citep{chalaki2021Reseq,le2024stochastic}.
-Replanning provides several advantages: (i) it enables the computation of improved solutions that enhance overall performance, and (ii) it introduces feedback into the control architecture, thereby increasing robustness to disturbances and modeling uncertainties.
-At each replanning instance, all CAVs must re-solve their time-optimal control problems sequentially, given the most recent vehicle states.
-However, as the number of CAVs increases, solving this multi-agent time-optimal control problem in a sequential manner becomes increasingly computationally demanding, limiting the feasibility of deploying this framework in real time.
+Replanning improves performance and introduces feedback into the control architecture, enhancing robustness to disturbances and modeling uncertainties.
+However, at each replanning instance, all CAVs must sequentially re-solve their time-optimal control problems using the latest vehicle states.
+As the number of CAVs grows, this sequential optimization becomes increasingly computationally demanding, limiting real-time deployment.